-What kinds of computer related activities impinge on privacy?
+1 What kinds of computer related activities impinge on privacy?

 Although Information and Communications Technologies (ICTs) have greatly enhanced our capacities to collect, store, process and communicate information, it is ironically these very capacities of technology which make us vulnerable to intrusions of our privacy on a previously impossible scale.
-Firstly, data on our own personal computers can compromise us in unpleasant ways - with consequences ranging from personal embarrassment to financial loss.
-Secondly, transmission of data over the Internet and mobile networks is equally fraught with the risk of interception - both lawful and unlawful - which could compromise our privacy.
-Thirdly, in this age of cloud computing when much of "our" data - our e-mails, chat logs, personal profiles, bank statements, etc., reside on distant servers of the companies whose services we use, our privacy becomes only as strong as these companies' internal electronic security systems.
-Fourthly, the privacy of children, women and minorities tend to be especially fragile in this digital age and they have become frequent targets of exploitation.
-Fifthly, Internet has spawned new kinds of annoyances from electronic voyeurism to spam or offensive e-mail to 'phishing' - impersonating someone else's identity for financial gain - each of which have the effect of impinging on one's privacy.
+Firstly, Data on our own personal computers can compromise us in unpleasant ways - with consequences ranging from personal embarrassment to financial loss.
+Secondly, transmission of data over the internet and mobile networks is equally fraught with the risk of interception - both lawful and unlawful - which could compromise our privacy.
+Thirdly, in this age of cloud computing when much of "our" data - our emails, chat logs, personal profiles, bank statements etc reside on the distant servers of the companies whose services we use, our privacy becomes only as strong as these companies' internal electronic security systems.
+Fourthly, the privacy of children, women and sexuality minorities tend to be especially fragile in this digital age and they have become frequent targets of exploitation.
+Fifthly, the internet has spawned new kinds of annoyances from electronic voyeurism to spam or offensive email to 'phishing' - impersonating someone else's identity for financial gain which each have the effect of impinging on one's privacy.

 Although there are a number of technological measures through which these risks can be reduced, it is equally important to have a robust legal regime in place which lays emphasis on the maintenance of privacy.

-This note looks at whether and how the Information Technology Act that we currently have in India measures up to these challenges of electronic privacy [1].
+This note looks at whether and how the Information Technology Act that we currently have in India measures up to these challenges of electronic privacy.1